coltongrainger/blog/_posts/2017-10-18-grad-school.md

 title: Graduate Programs
 author: Colton Grainger
 date: 2017-10-18
-modified: 2017-10-22
+modified: 2017-11-18
 status: notes
-belief: likely
+belief: plausible
 ---

 These are notes on graduate schools and their respective faculty's research.
-I've isolated people who are broadly interested in algebriac and/or computational topology.
+I've isolated people who are broadly interested algebraic/computational topology.
+My intent is to survey and prune down a list of people I would like to work with.

 ## CU Boulder